priv-kweihmann/oelint-adv/README.md

 ## Available rules

- * oelint.comments.notrailing - No traling comments allowed, comments should be on a single line
+ * oelint.comments.notrailing - No trailing comments allowed, comments should be on a single line
+ * oelint.file.patchsignedoff - Patches should contain a Signed-Of-By entry
+ * oelint.file.upstreamstatus - Patches should contain a Upstream-Status entry
  * oelint.spaces.emptyline - Empty line should not contain spaces or tabs
  * oelint.spaces.linebeginning - No space at a line beginning
  * oelint.spaces.linecont - Safe line continuation